kimmykokonut/Capstone/README.md

 1. Create a .env file in the same directory level as package.json (In my file structure this is Capstone/client)
 2. Add the following field with your personal API key `VITE_WEATHER_API={YOUR-API-KEY}`

+### Database
+Django has built in migrations that make it easy to update database changes.
+1. Create a new database:
+  * In pgAdmin:
+    In the ObjectExplorer, right click on Databases and choose Create>Database.
+Give it a name and save the database.
+  - or
+  * In the terminal shell via psql:
+    `$ psql postgres`
+    `postgres=# CREATE DATABASE <your_database_name>`
+2. Navigate to Capstone/api in the terminal.
+3. Make migrations to update database schema `$ python manage.py makemigrations`
+4. Update database `$ python manage.py migrate`
+Now you should have your database schema all set!

 ### Stretch Goals and Thoughts